-Important Defensive Strategies for Safe Motorcycle Riding
+Important Defensive Riding Strategies for Motorcyclists

 Lots of things can contribute to a motorcycle crash.
 Sometimes the rider makes a mistake.
 Other times, an automobile driver causes an accident.
 In some crashes, road conditions contributed.
 Importantly, safety gear can also affect the severity of injuries if a crash does occur.

 - Always wear a helmet and proper clothing.
 Some riders insist that it’s just not the same to ride while wearing a helmet, but it’s just not worth the risk not to wear one.
 In fact, the Centers for Disease Control and Prevention (CDC) state that universal motorcycle helmet laws are the single best way to reduce deaths and economic losses from motorcycle accidents.
 CDC data further provides that wearing a motorcycle helmet reduces the chance of death by 37 percent and reduces the risk of head injury by 69 percent.
 Plus, Oregon law requires riders and passengers to wear DOT-compliant helmets.
-Additionally, many manufacturers also design and produce protective pants, boots, jackets, gloves, and other clothing designed to protect a rider in the event of a crash.
+Many manufacturers also design and produce protective pants, boots, jackets, gloves, and other clothing designed to protect a rider in the event of a crash.
 Purchasing appropriate gear is a wise investment.